Independent provider status

 Direct customer payment

-In the MVP model, task payments are arranged and paid directly between customer and provider.
+In the current direct-payment model, task payments are arranged and paid directly between customer and provider.
 Providers are responsible for agreeing the task price, confirming payment terms, issuing any required receipts or invoices, and handling their own tax, registration, licensing, and reporting obligations.

 Legal ability by country